Cyborg-Ved/NewInDocker1.13/README.md

 [root@vm1 rsvpapp]# docker stack deploy -c docker-compose.yml FOO Unsupported Compose file version: "2".
 The only version supported is "3" (or "3.0")
 ```
-we can change version 2 into 3
+We can change version 2 into 3

-berfore
+Berfore
 ```
 [root@vm1 rsvpapp]# nano docker-compose.yml
 version: '2'